Boston Convention and Exhibition Center

-The Boston Convention and Exhibition Center (BCEC) is an exhibition center in Boston, Massachusetts, United States.
-In July 2025, it was officially renamed the Thomas Michael Menino Convention and Exhibition Center (MCEC) after former Boston mayor Thomas Menino.
+The Thomas Michael Menino Convention and Exhibition Center, formerly known as the Boston Convention and Exhibition Center (BCEC), is an exhibition center in Boston, Massachusetts, United States.

 The building is among the largest exhibition centers in the Northeastern United States, with approximately 516000 sqft of contiguous exhibition space.
 The main exhibition floor comprises three bays which can be isolated for separate shows or linked into one large space.
 The center is located on Summer Street near the South Boston waterfront, Boston's World Trade Center.
 It is about one block south of the World Trade Center station on the Silver Line of the Massachusetts Bay Transportation Authority (MBTA).